What To Do At Stevns Klint UNESCO World Heritage Site

 The path along the first 500 metres (546 yards) of the cliff top at Højerup is flat, wide and suitable for people with mobility issues.

-However, there are no fences along the path, so keep dogs on a lead, and if you have small children, don’t let them out of your sight.
+However, there are no fences along the path, so keep dogs on a lead, and if you have small children, don’t let them out of sight.

 It’s possible to visit both Højerup and Rødvig in one day, and I recommend it if you have the time.